-Covering an alleged sexual assault is a difficult assignment for any journalist.
+Covering alleged incidents of sexual assault is a difficult assignment for any journalist.
 Education reporters have to deal with the added complication of Title IX, the 39-page federal law that addresses sexual discrimination in education.

 Education reporters working on stories about sexual discrimination or assault should be cognizant of the ugly history of shoddy investigations and deceit surrounding previous incidents, such as the University of Virginia hoax published by Rolling Stone, and the many cases in which women’s allegations have been ignored .

 And as with every politically charged issue, reporters should be aware of disputes over data.
 Some surveys by respected organizations, including the Association of American Universities and the federal Bureau of Justice Statistics find, for example, that rape is prevalent on campus.
-(The AAU study found 23 percent of female undergraduates experienced some sort of sexual “misconduct,” for instance.)
+(The AAU study found 26% of female undergraduates experienced some sort of sexual “misconduct” in 2019, for instance.)
 But another federal data set found that college campuses are, statistically, safer for women than the rest of the country.

 So if you’re working on a story about Title IX or sexual assaults on campus, here are some trustworthy resources recommended by veteran education journalists:

-The National Association of College and University Attorneys published a white paper on sexual assault investigations.
+The National Association of College and University Attorneys published a white paper on sexual assault investigations in 2017.

-The Foundation for Individual Rights in Education recently released an analysis of the “due process” rules used by 53 of the nation’s top colleges, such as whether those accused of assault are given the presumption of innocence by college investigators and adjudicators.
+The Foundation for Individual Rights in Education has published analyses of “due process” rules used by 53 of the nation’s top colleges, such as whether those accused of assault are given the presumption of innocence by college investigators and adjudicators.